The Teenage Mind: Navigating Anxiety with Insights into Brain Dynamics

 Counselling will allow you to explore which strategies work best for you and help you to notice when you’re experiencing a false alarm as well as recognise when anxiety is a helpful response.

 Ready to try counselling?
-Get in touch with Tash if you would like support with your anxiety.
+Get in touch with us today.